Is Melatonin Safe for Pregnancy? Risks, Benefits, and Medical Consensus (Clinical Summary)

 Transparency is key: until stronger clinical evidence emerges, caution is warranted.

-If sleep disturbances occur during pregnancy, safer strategies include:
+If sleep is hard during pregnancy, safer strategies include:

 - Cognitive Behavioral Therapy for Insomnia (CBT-I)